Pillgwenlly: Architecture

 The Waterloo Hotel is a Grade II listed building and is a good example of an early-20th-century public house, with a surviving interior of exceptional quality.
 The corner of the building has a cantilevered octagonal clock tower rising to four stories in height with a pierced terracotta strapwork chamber to the top storey.
 The whole is set beneath a roof clad in fishscale clay tiling.
 The clock faces south to the docks.

+The catholic church of St Michael is another Grade II listed building.
+Its foundation stone was laid in September 1886 and construction was completed in October 1887.
+As well as being a good example of a late 19th century catholic church it is notable for its high quality stained glass and strong character.

 In the media

 The lyrics of the Manic Street Preachers hit song A Design for Life were inspired by the inscriptions on the former premises of Pillgwenlly Library.
 The building inscription refers to a quote by philosopher Sir Francis Bacon, Knowledge is Power.
 The building, located on Temple Street, is now a community hub named Pillgwenlly Community First.
 Pillgwenlly Library re-opened in January 2009 on Commercial Road, but closed in 2024.

 In 2012 the TV drama series Being Human featured internal and external cafe scenes filmed in Fanny's Cafe on Alexandra Road near the Transporter Bridge.

 In 2024 S4C released its crime drama series Ar Y Ffin, which featured sites in Pillgwenlly such as Newport Docks, the Ship and Pilot Inn, and the Transporter Bridge.
 The series was released internationally as Mudtown.